Tyler Conklin Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - Conklin has been the target of 49 of his team's 341 passing attempts this season, or 14.4% of the target share.

-- Conklin has seen the ball thrown his way eight times in the red zone this season, 21.1% of his team's 38 red zone pass attempts.
+- With eight targets in the red zone this season, Conklin has been on the receiving end of 21.1% of his team's 38 red zone pass attempts.

 - The Vikings have run 57.6% passing plays and 42.4% rushing plays this season.
 They rank 15th in the NFL in scoring.